leeping-ng/Udacity-CarND-Extended-Kalman-Filter/README.md

 #### A. Extended Kalman Filter (EKF)

 There are 4 differences between the KF and the EKF equations, which are:
 - #1.
-Measurement Update: H matrix replaced by Jacobian matrix Hj when calculating S, K and P
+Measurement Update: H matrix replaced by Jacobian matrix Hj when calculating S, K and P in equations (14) and (15)
 - #2.
-Measurement Update: To calculate y in equation (13), h(x') will be used instead of Hx'
+Measurement Update: To calculate y in equation (13), h(x') (described below) will be used instead of Hx'
 - #3.
 Prediction: F matrix replaced by Jacobian matrix Fj
 - #4.
 Prediction: To calculate x' in equation (11), prediction update function f will be used instead of Fx